loot/libloot/cpp/README.md

 ### Tests

-The build process also builds a copy of the public API tests from C++ libloot v0.26.1 by default.
+The build process also builds the test suite by default.
 To skip building the tests, pass `-DLIBLOOT_BUILD_TESTS=OFF` when first running CMake.

 If built, the tests can be run using: